TRIUMF-MDS-Capstone2023/project/docs/final/website/data/raw-data.md

 The supplementary dataset is much larger, spanning several runs.
 However, since the events have been filtered, the label distribution is very different.

 For the pion and muon events, there are 42,897,096 events and 1,635,601,517 hits.

+## "Rings"

+A function designed to display a ring, formed by the hits in a particular event, in a Jupyter notebook can be found at [`scripts/display_ring.py`](https://github.com/TRIUMF-MDS-Capstone2023/project/blob/main/scripts/display_ring.py).